-Color Scheme – Color is an important part of your brand, but it can also be a distraction.
+Color Scheme – Color is an important part of your brand but can also be a distraction.
 It is impossible to save a bad logo with a good color palette.
-It is incredibly easy to destroy a good logo with a bad color scheme.
+It is easy to destroy a good logo with a bad color scheme.
 Doing some basic research into color theory can help save your newly minted design from tragedy down the road.
 Your printers will thank you as well.

 3. Improve your artwork depending on the item or imprint size